dstieglitz/grails-ignite/README.md

 }
 ```

-#Advanced Ignite Grid Configuration

-The default dependency-injected grid can be configured via two resources.groovy files, `grails-app/conf/spring/IgniteResources.groovy` and `grails-app/conf/spring/IgniteCacheResources.groovy` (example below).
-The defaults for these files can be found in the project and will be loaded automatically unless a version of the file exists in the parent project.
-In that case, the plugin will load the overriding version found in the project.
+The files can be located anywhere but in the example above we have put them under ignite/conf in the project root.
+In a production deployment they would likely be in a completely different directory.

+The configuration files follow the standard Ignite spring configuration conventions, however they must (for the time being) be expressed as Grails Spring DSL files for use with a BeanBuilder.

+Example configuration files:

 #Distributed Hibernate L2 Caching